 When readers come to Better Humans, they expect more.
 And we deliver.

-We only publish articles by writers who have personal experience with the advice they’re giving in their articles—advice that have the power to change lives.
+We only publish articles by writers who have personal experience with the advice they’re giving in their articles—advice that has the power to change lives.

 What we don’t accept is just as important as what we do.
 We don’t accept thought-pieces, philosophy, or news.
 We don’t accept listicles (lists of advice or tips).
 We don’t accept summaries of other people’s advice.
 We don’t publish inspirational essays.